acdh-oeaw/VELD_spec/README.md

 in yaml syntax with [BNF-like metasyntax](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
 Any yaml file adhering to this schema becomes a valid representation of a VELD object.

-This is the exhaustive list of compoments that make up the VELD specification:
+This is the exhaustive list of components that make up the VELD specification:

 - [non-variable](#non-variable)
 - [variable](#variable)